This is a continuation of my series of articles covering some of the lesser known species of trout, and trout-like fish.

 There is quite a bit of variation in the appearance of juveniles and landlocked cherry trout.
 The most common appearance is pale brown, with small dark spots scattered along their backs.
 They have much more dominant oval, dark brown parr marks than similar size rainbow trout.

-They prefer clear, cold water where the water temperature is about 2-18°C and rarely exceeds 20°C even in summer.
+Cherry trout prefer clean, cold water where the water temperature is about 2-18°C and rarely exceeding 20°C even in summer.

-I have mostly caught cherry trout in small blueline headwater tributaries where the water is cold year round.
+While living in Korea, I mostly caught cherry trout in small blueline headwater tributaries where the water is cold year-round.
+They are very rare during the summer in the larger rivers where the water is warmer.
 In the colder winter months, they do migrate downstream into deeper water.

 Cherry trout in Japanese

-The cherry trout population is only a fraction of its original size.
-Habitat destruction, damming of rivers, and over fishing has annihilated the yearly runs. historically the salmon runs used to provide widespread employment, with the fishermen landing hundreds of salmon in a season.
+Japan is one of the strongholds of the cherry trout, but even there the cherry trout population is only a fraction of its original size.
+Habitat destruction, damming of rivers, and overfishing has annihilated the yearly runs.
+Historically the salmon runs used to provide widespread employment, with the fishermen landing hundreds of salmon in a season.

 Today across much of japan only residue populations of often landlocked cherry trout remain.
 The best cherry trout fishing in Japan is on the northern island of Hokkaido, while the numbers and size of cherry trout rapidly deteriorate south of Tokyo.
 Japan has hot summers, and Cherry trout are a cold water fish after all.